dotcommander/orc/docs/enhanced-prompts.md

 ## Conclusion

-The enhanced prompts system represents a significant leap in AI-driven content generation quality.
-By following Anthropic's best practices and implementing sophisticated prompt engineering techniques, the Orchestrator now produces outputs that meet professional standards across both creative and technical domains.
+The enhanced prompts system is the cornerstone of the Orchestrator's quality-first approach.
+By following Anthropic's best practices and implementing sophisticated prompt engineering techniques, the Orchestrator consistently produces outputs that meet professional standards across both creative and technical domains.
+This commitment to quality through advanced prompt engineering ensures that every generation delivers value.